Guillemdb/FractalAI/README.md

  If you used something similar to our agent to move around the gaussian packets that are used when sampling integrals, maybe it would be easier to focus on regions with a meaningful contribution to the sum.

-- **Neural nets**: It is possible to use our theory to make Deep Learning more efficient, but this code release does not focus on models.
+- **Deep Learning**: It is possible to use our theory to make Deep Learning more efficient, but this code release does not focus on models.
 For now, it should be pretty clear that using FAI instead of MCTS is worth trying.

 - **Evolutionary strategies**: The principles of the theory also allow to design evolutionary strategies for training DNN, using something conceptually similar to what [Uber](https://eng.uber.com/deep-neuroevolution/) did.